The Spanish bean: sowing, growing, and harvest

 Contents

-• This herbaceous perennial plant, though frost-tender, is cultivated as an annual in our regions
+• This herbaceous perennial, though frost-tender, is cultivated as an annual in our regions.

-• It serves both as an ornamental plant, thanks to its beautiful clusters of scarlet flowers, and as a vegetable, as its pods can be eaten fresh or dried
+• It is both an ornamental plant, thanks to its lovely clusters of scarlet flowers, and a vegetable, as its pods can be eaten fresh or dried.

-• Its sowing and maintenance are single to carry out in any good garden soil
+• Its sowing and maintenance are straightforward in any good garden soil.

 Difficulty

 Literature tells us that the runner bean attracts hummingbirds!
-Admittedly, the chances of spotting them in your garden are slim.
-Nevertheless, you can still grow runner beans (Phaseolus coccineus) for their stunning scarlet-red flowering clusters.
-Their flowers are also pollinator-friendly and will delight (in our regions!) bees and bumblebees.
+Admittedly, the chances of spotting one in your garden are slim.
+Nevertheless, you can still grow the runner bean (Phaseolus coccineus) for its stunning clusters of scarlet-red flowers.
+These flowers are also pollinator-friendly and will delight (in our regions!) bees and bumblebees.

-A particularly lush climbing plant, the runner bean can twine freely over trellises or pergolas.
-And you’ll also enjoy its long edible pods, which can be eaten just like our common beans (Phaseolus vulgaris).
+A particularly lush climbing plant, the runner bean can twine freely around a trellis or pergola.
+And you’ll also enjoy its long, edible pods, which can be eaten just like our common beans (Phaseolus vulgaris).
 As for the seeds, beautifully variegated in a range of colours depending on the variety, they boast a delicious flavour.

 Native to the highlands of Central America, the runner bean is a perennial plant that produces fleshy roots, similar to tubercles.
-In our latitudes, freezing temperatures have turned the runner bean into an annual – a plant full of surprises that nevertheless deserves a prominent place in our Western gardens.
+In our latitudes, frosty temperatures have turned the runner bean into an annual plant, surprising in more ways than one, yet deserving of a prominent place in our Western gardens.

 Botanical data